Mjz86/String/README.md

 # Abstract

-This paper presents a custom string class, designed for memory efficiency.
+This paper presents a custom string class designed for memory efficiency.
-The paper is mainly focused on the 64bit little endian implementation but the other platforms also have equivalent functionality.
-The string class provides a way to store various encodings in different string types, its allocator aware and uses the SSO and COW features while adding others with minimal overhead.
-The class is as constexpr friendly as the standard string, mostly comparable to the gcc implementation.
+The paper is mainly focused on the 64-bit little-endian implementation, but other platforms also have equivalent functionality.
+The string class provides a way to store various encodings in different string types.
+It's allocator-aware and uses SSO and COW features while adding others with minimal overhead.
+The class is as `constexpr` friendly as the standard string, mostly comparable to the GCC implementation.

 # Introduction

-Many C++ programmers have worked with strings, several of them have been forced to use either immutable value semantics with views or reference semantics and allocations for mutable strings.
-This string class is a bridge between these, providing an owning tagged string view as its storage.
+Many C++ programmers have worked with strings.
+Several have been forced to use either immutable value semantics with views or reference semantics and allocations for mutable strings.
+This string class bridges these, providing an owning tagged string view as its storage.

 # Implementation Details

-The basic layout can be thought of as the following (not valid c++, but its equivalent) (total of 32 bytes in my own implementation):
+The basic layout can be thought of as the following (not valid C++, but its equivalent) (total of 32 bytes in my own implementation):

 ```c++
 struct {